 What is the live attenuated vaccine and are there individuals who should not receive it?

 The live attenuated vaccine is the flu vaccine that is administered as a nasal spray.
 This is a highly effective vaccine that is licensed for people up to the age of 49.
 We do allow health care workers over this age to receive the vaccine if they sign a consent form.
-This vaccine is not recommended for immune-suppressed patients; patients with chronic cardiovascular, pulmonary (e.g., asthma) or metabolic diseases (e.g., diabetes or renal insufficiency); and pregnant women.
-This vaccine is also not recommended for household members in close contact with severely immunocompromised persons (e.g., acute leukemia patients).
+This vaccine is not recommended for immune-suppressed patients, patients with chronic cardiovascular, pulmonary (e.g., asthma) or metabolic diseases (e.g., diabetes or renal insufficiency), and pregnant women.
+This vaccine is also not recommended for household members who have close contact with severely immunocompromised persons (e.g., acute leukemia patients).

 Will the flu vaccine make me feel ill?

 Almost all people who receive the influenza vaccine have no serious problems.
 Some people may experience minor side effects.
 If these problems occur, they begin soon after the shot is given and usually last no more than one to two days.
 The most common side effects are:

 - Soreness, redness or swelling where the shot is given

 - Low-grade fever and aches